mgarcia01752/BareMetalRouterOS/README.md

 ### 3. Building Bare Metal Router OS

-Use the build script to create the initial BMR image:
+Use the build script to create the initial BMROS image:

 ```bash
 ./build-bmros.sh